dburhanna/ProblemSolvingwithIOTandPython/README.md

 ## Image attributions

 You can find all the attributions for the images used in this curriculum where required in the [Attributions](./attributions.md).

+**Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
+If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md).
+> **Students**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
+Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the /solutions folders in each project-oriented lesson.
+Another idea would be to form a study group with friends and go through the content together.